Analysis | No, there’s no substantive evidence that the Capitol riot was spurred by antifa

 Gaetz wasn’t alone.
 On Fox News Channel’s prime-time shows, hosts and guests similarly claimed that perhaps the mob was spurred on by antifa.
 The fringier networks that have blossomed in the wake of the election made similar claims.

-The genesis for the assertion appears to be an article published by the right-wing Washington Times.
-That article claimed that a “retired military officer” had provided information from a firm called XRVision which used facial recognition software to identify several people who invaded the Capitol — and that two of them were linked to antifa.
+The genesis for the assertion appears to be an article published by the right-wing Washington Times that claimed that a “retired military officer” had provided information from a firm called XRVision that used facial recognition software to identify several people who invaded the Capitol — and that two of them were linked to antifa.
 A third was “someone who shows up at climate and Black Lives Matter protests in the West.”

-In a statement to The Post, XRVision executive Yaacov Apelbaum denied that his firm had provided any such analysis.
+In a statement to The Washington Post, XRVision executive Yaacov Apelbaum denied that his firm had provided any such analysis.

-“XRVision didn’t generate any composites or detection imagery for the Washington Times nor for a ‘retired military officer,’” Apelbaum states, “and did not authorize them to make any such representations.”
+“XRVision didn’t generate any composites or detection imagery for the Washington Times nor for a ‘retired military officer,’ ” Apelbaum said, “and did not authorize them to make any such representations.”

-What happened, Apelbaum explained, was that the firm “performed an analysis on the footage” and, in doing so, was able to identify three individuals.
+What happened, Apelbaum explained, was that the firm “performed an analysis on the footage” and, in doing so, was able to identify three people.

 “We concluded that two of individuals … were affiliated with the Maryland Skinheads and the National Socialist Movements,” the firm determined.
 “These two are known Nazi organizations, they are not Antifa.
 The third individual identified … was an actor with some QAnon promotion history.
 Again, no Antifa identification was made for him either.”

-Note: Update: The Times removed the story, which can still be seen at the Internet Archive.